-New Zealand Exhibits – All Exhibits must be accompanied by Olives New Zealand Certification or test results from an Australian NATA accredited laboratory (see above in Australian Exhibits).
+New Zealand Entries – All entries must be accompanied by Olives New Zealand Certification or test results from an Australian NATA accredited laboratory (see above in Australian entries).

-International Exhibits – All International Exhibits (other than the aforementioned), must be accompanied by test results from an IOC or AOCS accredited laboratory:
+International Entries – All International entries (other than the aforementioned), must be accompanied by test results from an IOC or AOCS accredited laboratory:

-Exhibits entered into Classes 7 (agrumata method) do not require test results, however the judges reserve the right to withdraw an exhibit with negative sensory attributes.
+Entries entered into Classes 7 (Agrumata method) do not require test results, however the judges reserve the right to withdraw an entry with negative sensory attributes.

-The AOA needs the BATCH/LOT number on the entry form to clearly correspond with the NATA/IOC/AOCS accredited laboratory sample number on your base oil analysis report.
+The AOA needs the BATCH/LOT number of your oil on the entry form to clearly correspond with the NATA/IOC/AOCS accredited laboratory sample number on your base oil analysis report.

-All exhibits in Classes 6 are expected to meet the following chemical parameters for Extra Virgin Olive Oil (as set out in the Australian Standards [AS5264-2011]), in particular:
+All entries in Classes 6 are expected to meet the following chemical parameters for Extra Virgin Olive Oil (as set out in the Australian Standards [AS5264-2011]), in particular:

 - Free Fatty Acid (FFA): ≤ 8%